 - Encourage your client to hold family members accountable.
 The success of the wealth transfer plan depends on accountability, and the family meeting is a good time to assess the extent to which various individuals are willing to participate in the plan.

-- Lifetime gifting strategies.
-Annual gifts or lifetime gifting strategies can be an effective way for clients to help their heirs build financial responsibility.
+Lifetime gifting strategies.
+Annual gifts or lifetime gifting strategies can be an effective way to help heirs build financial responsibility.
 Does the client feel comfortable transferring assets to his or her children, and at what time intervals?

-- Transitioning the family business.
+Transitioning the family business.
 A family business can be the centerpiece of intergenerational wealth transfer—raising complex tax, legal, and financial planning concerns.
 Which family members will continue to be part of the business and remain committed to its ongoing success?
-It’s important to consider the business transition in light of global estate planning goals, particularly if there are heirs who aren’t involved in the business; many clients may be concerned with equalizing the treatment of those family members.
+It’s important to consider the business transition in light of global estate planning goals, particularly if there are heirs who aren’t involved in the business.

-- Charitable planning.
-Charitable strategies can help clients include future generations in managing the wealth transfer and encourage them to develop their own charitable goals.
+Charitable planning.
+Charitable strategies can help the client include future generations in managing the wealth transfer and encourage them to develop their own charitable goals.
 For example, if a donor-advised fund is in play, discuss charitable initiatives the family will support in the current year and down the road.
 Each year, different family members can do the research and recommend a worthy charity to the group.

-Once all the strategies have been discussed, it’s your job to help keep the plan in motion.
-Encourage your clients to take the following steps:
+Once all the strategies have been discussed, it’s your job to help keep the plan running smoothly.
+Encourage your client to take the following steps:

 - Commit to the annual, scheduled meeting.